picturamundi/keyboard-layouts/README.md

 ## 30% International

 `30% International` is a diacritics-focused layout based on `U.S. International` with small keyboards in mind (e.g. 30% or 40%).
-Is uses the semi-colon as a dead key for the circumflex accent, rather than the caret symbol, the latter being not as accessible with small form-factors.
+It uses the semi-colon as a dead key for the circumflex accent, rather than the caret symbol, the latter being not as accessible with small form-factors.

 The layout is meant to be used with external keyboards, and as such it is QWERTY; any alternate layouts are implemented directly on the external keyboard's controller.